Wednesday, December 12, 2018

 -Did Columbus commit genocide?

 Revisionists call infectious diseases like smallpox, "genocide."
 The problem with their argument is that infectious diseases are not genocide.
 Smallpox killed many natives in some places in the Americas long after Columbus was dead.
 Infectious diseases were common throughout history in every continent of the world.
-In the case of syphilis, it was introduced into the Old World by the Indigenous people of the New World.
+In the case of syphilis, it was introduced into the Old World by the natives of the New World.
 So no, Columbus did not commit genocide.

 -Did Columbus sell children as sex slaves?